 Comprehensive Overview

 The concept of homology dates back to Aristotle, who recognized similarities in the body plans of different animals.
-However, it was the work of 19th-century anatomists like Richard Owen that formalized the definition of homology and distinguished it from analogy.
+Still, it was the work of 19th-century anatomists like Richard Owen that formalized the definition of homology and distinguished it from analogy.
 Owen defined homology as "the same organ in different animals under every variety of form and function."
 This definition laid the foundation for comparative anatomy, a field that compares the anatomical structures of different species to infer their evolutionary relationships.

 Evolutionary Significance